bjornekelund/DXLogICOMScripts/README.md

 radio 2 are the same physical radio in SO2V, and the script event is only raised at speed changes, it unfortunately can not control the speed of radio 2 in SO2V.
 For this reason **ICOM_SO2V** instead performs the speed synchronization at focus changes.

+**ICOM_RIT_Plus**, **ICOM_RIT_Minus**, and **ICOM_RIT_Clear** Three scripts for
+RIT (during Run) and frequency (during S&P) adjustment using shifted arrow keys.
+Plus and minus refers to actual frequency change.

+**ICOM_Bandpower** Per band output power control to avoid overdriving a PA.
+Typically not used for low power/barefoot operation.
+Edit the power level table to set safe levels for each band and adjust level manually if required.
+Only ivoked at band changes.

 **ICOM_Waterfall_Mode** Automatically sets the edges and reference level of the radio's waterfall/spectrum display based on frequency band and operating mode.